BTR vs BTS: Funding Strategies for Maximum ROI

 • Up to 75% GDV

-• Up to 90% LTC
+• Up to 90% LTC using Loan to Value Ratio

 • Fast drawdowns

-• Launch support for marketing and sales
+• Marketing and sales support

 • Refinancing options if sales slow